Editorial Staff and Contributors

 Symptoms of severe or extended cases include:

-Singer P, Cooper D, Levy E, et al. Treatment guidelines for patients with hyperthyroidism and hypothyroidism.
+Singer P, Cooper D, Levy EG, et al. Treatment guidelines for patients with hyperthyroidism and hypothyroidism.

 Wartofsky L. Myxedema coma.

 Last reviewed February 2017 by James P. Cornell, MD

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.

 Copyright © EBSCO Information Services.
 All rights reserved.